-For plaintiffs law firms, building effective case intake is more than an operational step—it’s the foundation of future case success.
-In this blog, Susan Knape , founder and president of A Case for Women and former chief marketing officer at a nationally recognized contingency fee law firm, shares four essential strategies for optimizing intake to better serve clients and drive law firm growth.
+For plaintiffs law firms, building effective case intake is more than an operational step — it’s the foundation for future case success.
+In this blog, Susan Knape , founder and president of A Case for Women and former chief marketing officer at Dallas-based law firm Baron & Budd for over a decade, shares four essential strategies for optimizing intake to better serve clients and drive law firm growth.

 Watch the video above to gain important insights about effective case intake.